-We may need to determine: What restrictions might there be on the water we are paddling on?
+We may need to determine: What restrictions might there be at the venue we are paddling?
 Where will we access/egress the water?
-What environmental factors might affect this decision?
 How would we direct support to us in an emergency situation?
-How can we reduce our impact on the environment and animals around us?

 2. Getting Ready

 Before getting to the water we must choose suitable kit and equipment and have the correct knowledge to use it.
 Key points we may consider are: